 Kelsey Anne Heimerman's ancestors immigrated to America from Germany and Ireland, eventually settling in the Midwest.
-She was born and raised in the grandeur landscape of North Texas.
+She was born and raised in the vast landscape of North Texas.
 From a young age she watched her father, a carpenter, and mother a glassblower, work with their hands and mimicked this creativity by painting; including her first mural at age 9, covering her entire bedroom ceiling in coy fish.
 Attending private schools, and later a University she was known as a remarkable painter and non conformist who questioned authority.
-This would later manifest itself towards an investigation of global philosophies and ideologies that inspire the work.
+She is a conquoror who turns her rebellion against conservative, right winged views into an art form.

 Heimerman documented her experiences religiously creating over thousands of drawings and close to 500 paintings thus far.
-Godless and unattached to dogmas allow her creative work to flow freely, without limitations.
-Kelsey’s true love with painting grew in the ability to reflect, edit, contemplate, describe, pick apart, throw away and transform.
+By remaining unattached to dogmas her creative work flows freely, without limitations.
+A great admiration for painting grew in the ability to reflect, edit, contemplate, describe, pick apart, throw away and transform.
 She saw the art world as the ultimate universal language that required no age, intelligence or race to admire it.
 Through her focused study of portraiture, color, composition and pattern making her individual perspective is poured out into standing up for policies such as feminism , acceptance of identity through out global cultures, and exploration of the natural and dream world.

-Using a brush and wood panel or canvas as her means of exploration, Heimerman spent the last eight years focused on mastering oil painting.
-Experimenting with colors, compositions and working out her ideas to create her unique style.
-She was a favorite in her BFA program and spent many hours in the local coffee shop studying people.
-She developed a secret graffiti identity while simultaneously investing in an entrepreneurial opportunity.
-She successfully co-opened an artisan coffee shop which still thrives in the community today.
-Seeking diversity, in 2014 she moved to a new city and opened a studio space, where she currently creates and resides as an artist full time.
-She developed a taste for European cities, and as an examiner of modern life she became obsessed with the details of everything.
+Using a brush and wood panel or canvas as her means of exploration, Heimerman spent the last twelve years mastering oil painting.
+Creating experiments in form, color and compositon that eventually evolved into her unique style.
+She developed a secret graffiti identity and in 2014 she moved to a new city and opened a studio space, where she currently creates and resides as an artist full time.
+She developed a taste for European cities and tropical islands, and as an examiner of modern life she became obsessed with the details of everything.
 She notices bizarreness in a world full of status symbols, #veganism, #robotics, #zoloft, #plasticsurgery, #fortunecookies, #vaccines, #celebritypresidency, #economicinequality #cryotherapy, #refugees and #shamanism.
 The brevity and absurdity in the spectrum of these topics often influence the paintings.
-In January 2016 she was awarded a grant from The Nasher Sculpture Center and subsequently sold out of her second ever independent solo exhibition.
-The Nasher Sculpture Center provided the initial funding for “Project People”, a series of distorted, figurative oil paintings in a variety of epic scales.
-The figures are her metaphorical haystacks and they reflect of our contemporary world.
-Using distortion, engorged layers of firm, deliberate and bleeding paint become objectified as they describe flesh, spaces, animals and a codex of modern iconography.
+Using distortion, engorged layers of firm, deliberate and bleeding paint become objectified as they describe flesh, spaces, animals, textures and experiences in a codex of modern iconography.
 He bold colors reflect taking a sledgehammer to the primary colors and exude the pop culture of our contemporary world.
 She is a perfectionist with a curious and investigative mind that is constantly evolving to develop her expressive and analytical technique.

-As a seeker of knowledge and a person people are drawn to, Heimerman strives to become apart of the American female narrative.
+As a seeker of knowledge and a person people are drawn to, Heimerman strives to become apart of the global art narrative.
 Influenced by Frida Kahlo, Keith Haring, Henry Darger, Hemonous Boch, Francis Bacon, Lucian Freud and Helmet Newton as well as contempoaries Swoon, Connor Harrington, Michael Reeder and Zio Ziegler, she continues diligently projecting visions of a dreamlike futuristic worlds where all people of all race, class, culture and background interact.
-Her creative outlets are not defined to painting alone but also include sculpture, exclusive fashion design, commercial design, interior design, printmaking, drawing, digital painting, illustration and playing piano among others.
+Her creative outlets are not defined to painting alone but also include sculpture, fashion, commercial design, printmaking, drawing, digital painting, illustration and playing piano among others.

-Currently Heimerman runs and operates completely independently, self funding most of her work continuing to thrive in the art scene, winning multiple awards, grants and spots in international exhibitions.
+Currently Heimerman runs and operates mostly independently, self funding her work and continuing to thrive in the art scene, winning multiple awards, grants and spots in international exhibitions.
 She shows work in traditional and nontraditional spaces with the purpose of artwork being available to all people on a variety of platforms.
 In May 2017 she independently sold half of her collection, sending her career on faster projection towards these visionary worlds.